Alex0Blackwell/type-strict/README.md

 4. Checks return type if specified.
 5. Works with any combination of args, kwargs, and defaults.
 6. Informative error messages.
-7. In the event of a failure, Py-Strict swallows the error to avoid user impact.
+7. In the event of a failure, type-strict swallows the error to avoid user impact.

 ## Limitations
 1. **Performance:** Type checking is done at _runtime_.
 So, there is a performance